bielbienne/bst.pygasus.core/README.rst

         ....

-Now you can anywhere in the class translate message with the variable defined.
+Now you can translate messages with the variable defined anywhere in the class:

 .. code:: javascript